 There can also be cultural differences that affect their behaviour and needs during this time.
 Fisher says: “It’s important to know how to recognise grief, to know cultural differences and to allow for cultural practises.”
 This level of understanding can help you provide the support the person needs to get back to work at full capacity.

 It’s difficult to know what to do when someone you know is grieving.
-SuperFriend’s Managing Bereavement, Grief and Loss is a 20-minute online program that helps you learn how to help people dealing with loss.
+SuperFriend’s Managing Bereavement, Grief and Loss booklets can provide you with guidance during this time.